divyamprabhudessai/TETRIS-FEWD-CA-2/README.md

 ﻿# TETRIS-FEWD-CA-2
-Tetris is a classic puzzle game that involves arranging falling blocks into complete lines to clear them.
+Tetris is a fun single-player game that involves arranging falling blocks into complete lines to clear them.
 Here are the basic instructions for playing Tetris:

 # HOW TO PLAY